magento/devdocs/guides/v2.2/ui_comp_guide/components/basic-attributes.md

 menu_title: Basic attributes
 menu_order: 1
 version: 2.2
-github_link: ui_comp_guide/components/basic-options.md
+github_link: ui_comp_guide/components/basic-attributes.md
 ---

 ## Overview

-This topic describes the general UI components configuration options.
-There's a set of options available for all UI components, and a set of options which are specific for all [basic components]({{page.baseurl}}ui_comp_guide/bk-ui_comps.html#general-structure).
+This topic describes the general UI components configuration attributes.
+There's a set of attributes available for all UI components, and a set of attributes which are specific for all [basic components]({{page.baseurl}}ui_comp_guide/bk-ui_comps.html#general-structure).

 ## General options